-- The processor must be capable of supporting 1333 MT/2 - The DIMM must be capable of running at 1333 MT/s - Only one DIMM is placed on each channel.
+- The processor must be capable of supporting (1333 MT/s) / 2. - The DIMM must be capable of running at 1333 MT/s. - For Nehalem processors, only one DIMM is placed on each channel.
+Westmere processors can support two DIMMs on each channel.

-Placing three DIMMs on the channel will cause the DIMMs to run at 800 MT/s.
+Placing three DIMMs on the channel will cause the DIMMs to run at $800\,\mathrm{MT/s}$ for both Nehalem and Westmere processors.